iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/8sem/e3/alternative_fuels_and_vehicles.md

-# Syllabus

-## Alternative Fuels and Vehicles
-### AM 78501

-**Course Objective**

-* To update knowledge on various alternate fuels for IC engines.
-* To enable students to understand recent developments in alternative fuel vehicles.

-## Syllabus

 1. **Conventional Fuels (4 hours)**
     * Comparative properties of fuels: diesel and gasoline
     * Quality rating of SI and CI engine fuels